-

 History

-Zhou Dynasty, in order to extend Zhou rule far from his capital at
+Zhou Dynasty, in order to extend Zhou rule far from the capital at

-Western Zhou times, he played an important role in stabilising Zhou control in modern-day
+Western Zhou times, Lu played an important role in stabilising Zhou control in modern-day

 Shandong.